Fellowship-Wide Services (F.W.S.)

 The ultimate authority, according to Tradition 2 is “a loving God as this power may be expressed through our group conscience.”
 We are trusted servants who have been chosen due to maturity of judgment.
 It would be most difficult for the member who is under the influence to use good mature judgment and have necessary guidance of his/her Higher Power when the mind is not clear and it is difficult to think clearly.
 To be under the influence would seem to be a violation of the trust which was placed in the committee.

 I have been in a similar situation at my home group.
 We had two men who prior to each meeting would stop for dinner and have several drinks.
-When they came into the meeting a few late they were noisy and disruptive speaking to people as others were reading.
+When they came into the meeting a few minutes late they were noisy and disruptive speaking to people as others were reading.
 (Their having been drinking was obvious due to the smell, which could be triggering to those who are also recovering from alcoholism.)
 When they would share they would begin to talk of other things or get into too much detail as to their sexual exploits during the past week.
 Finally, one night a member had had enough of the off subject sharing and objected to what was being shared as being inappropriate.
 A Group Conscience was called and all agreed that the sharing was inappropriate.

 I believe that when a meeting, committee meeting or business meeting is disrupted by one who is obviously under the influence there are 2 possibilities which I can see.
 First of all, to call for a spiritual reminder so that everyone becomes refocused.
 Failing that then to add an agenda item to the next meeting and ask for group conscience regarding the behavior.
 This would hopefully end such a situation.

-The chairperson should take the initiative to the member to see if the person were under the influence or possibly tired, ill or having some side effects to some sort of medication.
+The chairperson should take the initiative to contact the member to see if the person were under the influence or possibly tired, ill or having some side effects to some sort of medication.
 We need to make sure that there is not some other sort of distraction before we accuse one of being under the influence.

-In studying the Traditions, the first Tradition comes to mind (Our common welfare should come first; personal depends upon S.L.A.A. unity.)
+In studying the Traditions, the first Tradition comes to mind (Our common welfare should come first; personal recovery depends upon S.L.A.A. unity.)
 If a person attending a phone conference is distracting in such a way that common welfare and unity are affected, this person is breaching Tradition 1.
 I think a number of things might be considered in order to uphold this Tradition.
 Personally, I think the best approach is a preventive measure that would require the chair to be proactive.

 • Schedule meetings early in the day